 How to make slab apple pie filling

 I use my apple pie filling recipe, and one recipe fills a slab pie almost perfectly.
 You can use two large cans or three smaller cans of store-bought filling, instead.
+I highly recommend the homemade apple filling though.
+Granny Smith apples, brown sugar, and lemon juice with a dab of rich butter… yum.

-Tips for slab pie
+Tips for homemade apple slab pie

 You can prepare the filling and crust several days ahead of when you want to bake it, then just roll out the crust and add filling for a ‘quick’ dessert.
 This is what I like to do for branding days.